DeFiCh/ain/doc/setup-masternodes.md

 ~/.defi/defi-cli createmasternode address
 ```

 where `address` for both operator and collateral address should be the new legacy address you created.
+Please note that it costs 10 DFI to run this command.

 ### Step 6 - Configure the masternode and restart